Romadiansky/week2day2/tinyApp_project/README.md

 ## Getting Started

--Install all necessary dependencies using the 'npm install' command -Run the development web server using 'node express_server.js' -And enjoy a tidier, smaller world of more concise urls
+  - Install all necessary dependencies using the 'npm install' command
+  - Run the development web server using 'node express_server.js'
+  - And enjoy a tidier, smaller world of more concise urls